dantleech/blog/content/posts/2026/01-30-space.md

 ```

 The `InvoicingExtension` _defines_ the module.
 It is responsible for configuring
-the depenency-injection container, exposing configuration schemas and even
+the dependency-injection container, exposing configuration schemas and even
 specifying what the module depends on.

 It might look like this: